 EMUI is far from stock Android, with its own aesthetic and layout, along with a handful of added features.
 Features like Smart Remote let you use the build-in IR-blaster to control your AV equipment.
 Find Device allows you to track your phone using HUAWEI’s online services in case you lose it.
 Health is HUAWEI’s comprehensive health-tracking tool.

 EMUI 11's standout new features are the new Always-On Display options.

-Unfortunately, probably due to the ongoing Huawei trade ban, EMUI 11 is based on the now-outdated Android 10 operating system version with the September 2020 security patch.
+Unfortunately, probably due to the ongoing HUAWEI trade ban, EMUI 11 is based on the now-outdated Android 10 operating system version.
 This means that the Mate 40 Pro’s software is lagging behind the latest Android release out of the box.
 It doesn’t look like that issue will be solved anytime soon either.
 That said, being stuck with Android 10 seems a tame sacrifice to make when your phone can’t access the Play Store.